PENGLU-WashU/IMC_Denoise/README.md

 |---|---|---Channel_n_img.tiff
 ```
 ### Download example data
+Please go to https://zenodo.org/record/6513175#.YnC2-JLMLpA and download Raw_IMC_dataset_for_training_supp_table5.zip.
+Then unzip the file in a proper folder.
 ### IMC_Denoise tutorials with Jupyter Notebook
 - To start Jupyter Notebooks and run the examples.
 ```